What Is an Air Oil Separator & Why Your Subaru Needs One - Crawford Performance

 The need for an AOS isn't limited to the WRX and STI.
 Other turbocharged models, like the Forester XT and Legacy GT, share similar engine architecture and face the same risks of oil contamination.
 For owners who use these vehicles for spirited driving, towing, or have added modifications, an AOS becomes a crucial component for engine reliability.
 It prevents the gradual performance degradation caused by carbon buildup and ensures your engine is breathing clean, oil-free air.
 Think of it as essential preventative maintenance that supports the long-term health of your engine, especially if you’re planning further performance parts installations.

-Do Naturally Aspirated Engines Need One?
+Do Naturally Aspirated Subarus Need One?

 What about non-turbo models like the Crosstrek, Impreza, or BRZ?
 While these naturally aspirated engines don't generate the same level of crankcase pressure as their turbocharged counterparts, they still benefit from an AOS.
 The PCV system still vents oil vapor into the intake, just at a lower volume.
 Over time, this can still lead to carbon buildup on intake valves, which is a known issue on direct-injection engines.
 While you might get by with regularly replacing your PCV valve on a stock vehicle, adding an AOS is a proactive step toward better long-term engine health and efficiency.
 It’s a smart move for any owner planning to keep their Subaru for years to come.